 Before joining Lekela, Chris spent eight years as Group Vice President at Bombardier Transportation, one of the largest rail-equipment manufacturing and servicing industry companies in the world.
 Based in Berlin, he was responsible for close to $10 billion in global sales and business development.

 Swiss-born, Chris has been active in the energy and infrastructure industry since 1987 in sales and business development positions, including senior management positions at ABB, the leading global electrical engineering group.
 During an 11-year spell at the company, his roles included Business Area President for ABB Equity Ventures, Regional VP for Asia Pacific and Regional VP of Europe, Middle East and Africa.

-Susan joined Lekela as CFO in October 2015, with responsibility for all financial matters for the group.
-Susan also serves as a member of the Lekela Executive Committee and is a director on operating subsidiary boards throughout the group.
+Michael joined Lekela as CFO in May 2018, with responsibility for all financial matters for the group.
+Michael also serves as a member of the Lekela Executive Committee and is a director on operating subsidiary boards throughout the group.